 With some stores open every day of the year, some of us know what it's like to work on Christmas day, and this "holiday" actually dates all the way back to the Middle Ages, if you can believe it!
-The day after Christmas faithful servants or employees would get a Christmas Box from the lords and ladies that they served, but the difference between working now and back in Medieval times is pretty significant.
+The day after Christmas faithful servants or employees would get a Christmas Box from the lords and ladies that they served, but there's a huge difference between working now and back in Medieval times!

 Boxing Day History